What is a Veterans Care Home?

 • Intermediate Care: 65% of resident’s income.

-• Skilled Nursing Care: 70% of residents Care.
+• Skilled Nursing Care: 70% of residents income.

 Skilled Nursing Care:

-For immediate heavy skilled nursing care outside of the area of the Veterans Homes, there are independently operated Nursing Homes are another option that also provide heavy care / skilled nursing care to Veterans who have a 70% or greater service connected disability.
-These may be contracted by the U.S. Veterans Affairs and/or by local State Governments.
-To find a Skilled Nursing home for a disabled Vet, contact the Department of Veterans Affairs Telephone Assistance Services at (800) 827-1000.
+For immediate, heavy, Skilled Nursing care outside of the area of the Veterans Homes, independently operated Nursing Homes are another option that also provide heavy care to Veterans who have a 70% or greater service connected disability.